-It is up to you to decide when to review or change your Will.
-It is suggested that you review your Will once a year to ensure that it still meets your needs, and in the event there have been any life-changing events such as:
+It is up to you to decide when to review or change your will.
+We suggest that you review your will once a year to ensure that it still meets your needs.

 - One of your beneficiaries gets married, divorced, or passes.

 - You may have family issues that weren't present when you wrote your will.

 - You are unmarried but have a new partner whom you want to include or exclude.

 - The amount of money and/or property you own significantly changes.